 How I designed this visualization?

 Firstly a brief visualization analysis: agenda shows a process, usually the linear one.
-A way for showing such process can be a flow chart or a line.
+A way of showing such a process can be a flow chart or a line.
 Once you have basic building blocks defined, it’s easy to extend the agenda by new sections.
-At the end, I would recommend to align centrally all the agenda elements and group them (e.g. using the shortcut in PowerPoint 2007/2010: Ctrl+Shift+G).
+In the end, I would recommend to align centrally all the agenda elements and group them (e.g. using the shortcut in PowerPoint 2007/2010: Ctrl+Shift+G).

 Visual agenda can be used also as interesting transition slide or nice progress indicator, as well.
-Just change it’s size and highlight different element, for example this way:
+Just change its size and highlight a different element, for example, this way: